2025 NFL season: Stadiums

-This is scheduled to be the final season in which the Buffalo Bills will play their home games at their current Highmark Stadium.
-The new stadium, also to be called Highmark Stadium, is scheduled to be completed by the start of the 2026 season.
+This was the final season in which the Buffalo Bills played their home games at the than-current Highmark Stadium.
+The new stadium, also called Highmark Stadium, was completed by the start of the 2026 season.

 Uniforms

 The NFL announced a policy change that allows teams to wear their alternate or throwback designs four times per season, up from the previous limit of three.
 Teams are now permitted to pair alternate helmets with non-alternate uniforms.
 Additionally, qualifying teams can wear alternate pants during playoff games.

 For the first time, five award-winning players from the previous season will have a golden NFL emblem on their jersey collars throughout the season: Josh Allen (Most Valuable Player), Saquon Barkley (Offensive Player of the Year), Patrick Surtain II (Defensive Player of the Year), Jayden Daniels (Offensive Rookie of the Year) and Jared Verse (Defensive Rookie of the Year).

 Rivalries series

-During the 2025 NFL draft, Nike and the NFL announced a "Rivalries" uniform program, which will feature new designs for home teams playing against a divisional opponent.
-AFC East and NFC West teams will debut these uniforms this season.
-The plan is for teams to wear these uniforms at one home divisional game per season.
+During the 2025 NFL draft, Nike and the NFL announced a "Rivalries" uniform program, which featured new designs for home teams playing against a divisional opponent.
+AFC East and NFC West teams debut these uniforms this season.
+The plan was for teams to wear these uniforms at one home divisional game per season.
 The Arizona Cardinals were the first team to wear the Rivalries uniforms, which they did in their Week 4 match-up with the Seattle Seahawks.

 The first set of "Rivalries" uniforms were unveiled on August 28.